course-details-portlet

 Knowledge

-• how cognition and observational abilities in humans affect the possibilities for information visualization and can make informed choices based on this
+• How human cognition and observational abilities impact the potential for information visualization and can make informed choices based on this.

-• the difference between well-known information visualization techniques, including advantages and disadvantages they have in relation to types of data, functionality, adaptability, and scalability
+• The differences between well-known information visualization techniques, including their advantages and disadvantages regarding data types, functionality, adaptability, and scalability.

 Skills